A Multilayered Block Network Model to Forecast Large Dynamic Transportation Graphs: an Application to US Air Transport: Methodology

 \subsection{Dynamic Multilayered Block Network Model}

 To impose a community structure we assume that each vertex in the network belongs to a stochastic block (\citealp{nowicki2001estimation}) or cluster $b\in\{1,\ldots,B\}$ with prior probability $p(z_i=b)=\eta_b$, where $z$ is the vector of block assignments, indicating to which block each vertex $i$ belongs, and $\eta\sim \mathrm{Dirichlet}(\alpha_1,\ldots,\alpha_B)$.
+This results in logistic regressions that model the interactions between groups of vertices, i.e. the probability of the existence of an edge between any two vertices in the network now depends on which block/cluster they belong.
 We propose the following block model extension of \citet{durante2017bayesian}

-The link probabilities $\pi_{pq}^{k}(t)$ for $p\neq q$ are of the same form as in \citet{durante2017bayesian}, but here defined over blocks, for a given block assigment.
+The link probabilities $\pi_{pq}^{k}(t)$ for $p\neq q$ are of the same form as in \citet{durante2017bayesian}, but here defined over blocks, for a given block assignment.
 The within-block link probabilities for $p=q$ are modeled separately with a dynamic intercept per block and layer $\mu_p^k(t)$, and a second term with the sum of cross-layer coordinates of the corresponding block that allows for some block-wise leveraging between the two logits.
 See Figure \ref{fig:multilayer} for a graphical representation.